Are you thinking about getting a tattoo but are concerned about the inevitable pain?

 As the name makes clear, this is another numbing cream that won’t create an oily barrier to mess with the tattooing process.

 Packing 5% lidocaine, you can expect a full hour of numbing relief.
 The effects start kicking in within minutes, and the full anesthetizing benefit starts after 20 minutes then dissipates an hour later.

-For best results, apply this numbing cream in advance of your tattoo session.
+For best results, apply this skin numbing cream for tattooing in advance of your tattoo session.
 Be sure to pile it on thickly.
 Use plastic wrap to allow it to fully seep in, and then you’ll be ready to brave the tattoo needle without making a sound.